The Sole Bay Churches -

 Live Streaming Services

-Services are live streamed from St Margaret's each week.
+Services are live streamed from St Margaret's the first and third Sunday of the month.
 The service can be watched via their YouTube channel.
 Just search for St Margaret, Reydon and subscribe for free to easily find the link each time you join our worship.

 -